Current Fellows

 Research Interests: Health disparities within rheumatology

-Why did you choose UCSF?: I chose UCSF for many reasons including the diversity and volume of clinical training across three different hospital sites and the opportunity to work with world-class, yet collegial and supportive, faculty.
+Why did you choose UCSF?: I chose UCSF for many reasons including the diversity of clinical training across three different hospital sites and the opportunity to work with world-class, yet collegial and supportive, faculty and mentors.

-Hobbies and/or Fun Fact: Traveling, yoga, and exploring the endless restaurants, cafes, and hiking trails of the beautiful bay area!
+Hobbies and/or Fun Fact: Traveling, yoga, and exploring the endless restaurants, cafes, and hiking trails in the beautiful bay area!

 Kristen Mengwasser, MD, PhD